There is a lot of confusion in the home inspection and real estate industries about gas pipe bonding.

 Additional information about the requirements for yellow CSST bonding can be found in this bulletin: www.csstsafety.com/Images/CSST-Direct-Bonding-Tech-Bulletin.pdf

-© 2017 Matthew Steger
+© 2019 Matthew Steger

-Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer and an ASHI Certified Inspector (ACI).
+Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), and an electrical engineer.
 He can be reached at: 717-361-9467 or email@example.com.

-WIN Home Inspection provides a wide array of home inspection services in the Lancaster, PA area.
+WIN Home Inspection has provided a wide array of home inspection services in the Lancaster, PA area since 2002.
 This article was authored by Matthew Steger, ACI - owner of WIN Home Inspection in Lancaster, PA.
 No article, or portion thereof, may be reproduced or copied without prior written consent of Matthew Steger.